 (3) Increase Control and Consistency

 Organizations and companies that succeed are ones that ensure their business processes and rules are well designed and that they are consistently applied the same way every single time.
-This process control and consistency is key for success in any organization.
+This process control and consistency is the key success in any organization.

 Business Process Modeling makes this possible by helping: